 Securing a qualification through the Chartered Institute of Management Accountants (CIMA) can undoubtedly give your finance career a real boost.
-As a management accountant you will be need toknow how the business operates, how different departements work together, and how they are managed in order to contribute and support on business strategy.
+As a CIMA qualified management accountant you need to know how the business operates, how different departments work together, and how they are managed in order to contribute and support on business strategy.

 The CIMA qualification is one of the most recognisable qualifications for finance professionals within the UK, and worldwide.
 Becoming CIMA qualified shows you have the skills and knowledge needed to work in various business and finance roles, not just accountancy jobs.
-Being a member of CIMA means you are joining the world’s largest professional body of management accountants - with more than 229,000 members and students in 176 countries - gives you extra credibility and status as a professional.
-Their new association with the Chartered Global Management Accountant (CGMA) asssociation, there are added benefits of being part of a world-wide communication of over 600,000 finance professionals.
+Being a CIMA accountant means you are joining the world’s largest professional body of management accountants - with more than 229,000 members and students in 176 countries - which gives you extra credibility and status as a professional.
+Their new association with the Chartered Global Management Accountant (CGMA) association, means there are added CIMA qualification benefits: being part of a world-wide communication of over 600,000 finance professionals.

-If you have a CIMA qualification, or deciding whether to choose a CIMA vs ACCA qualification, here are five key points to remember:
+If you have a CIMA qualification, or you are deciding whether to choose a CIMA vs ACCA qualification, here are five key points to remember: